 Regardless of the underlying mechanism, rent-sharing across the various parts of the athletic department creates distributional concerns if there are meaningful differences in the economic circumstances of athletes across sports.
-To examine this question, we gathered complete roster data on the high school and hometown of every athlete at the "Power 5" FBS schools in 2018, and we merge this data with neighborhood socioeconomic characteristics.
-We estimate that the average football and men's basketball athlete went to a high school with a median family income at the 49th percentile of all high schools, while for other sports the average athlete's high school was at the 60th percentile.
-In addition, we show that football and men's basketball players come from school districts with a higher fraction of students living in poverty and a higher fraction of students who are black.
-This is not surprising since roughly half of all athletes in football and men's basketball are black, compared to only 11 percent of athletes in other sports.
-We thus conclude from these socioeconomic differences that rent-sharing in intercollegiate athletics effectively involves a transfer
+To examine this question, we gathered complete roster data on the high school and hometown of every athlete at the "Power 5" FBS colleges in 2018, and we merged this data with neighborhood socioeconomic characteristics.
+We estimate that the average football and men's basketball athlete went to a high school with a median family income at the 49th percentile of all high schools, while for other sports the average athlete's high school was at the 60th

-9 Title IX requires athletic departments to provide equal accommodation and opportunities in three broad areas: student interests and abilities, athletic benefits and opportunities, and financial assistance.
+11 Title IX requires athletic departments to provide equal accommodation and opportunities in three broad areas: student interests and abilities, athletic benefits and opportunities, and financial assistance.
 It does not, however, require an equal number of men's and women's sports or athletes.
 For financial assistance, it similarly requires reasonable opportunities for proportionate awards of financial aid given the composition of athletes in men's and women's sports, but does not require an equal number of scholarships to be awarded to men and women (U.S. Department of Education 2020).

-10 Based on our roster data, women's sports have an average of 25.7 players per team compared to 22.9 players per team for men's sports other than football or basketball.
+12 Based on our roster data, women's sports have an average of 25.7 players per team compared to 22.9 players per team for men's sports other than football or basketball.
 Along with our main rent-sharing elasticity estimates, the rough similarity of these numbers suggests that while women's sports receive larger transfers from football and men's basketball activities in the aggregate, transfers on a per athlete basis are similar between women's and men's non-revenue sports.